History of the Romania national football team: Italia 90

-Romania's squad was entirely domestic based, despite the increasing trend of the major sides in Italy and Spain buying up the best foreign talent.
-Midfielder Ilie Dumitrescu, striker Florin Răducioiu and genius playmaker Gheorghe Hagi, then of Steaua Bucharest, were in the squad, but it was forward Gavril Balint who would prove the hero in the first round.
+Romania's squad was entirely domestic based, despite the increasing trend of the major sides in Italy and Spain buying up foreign talent.
+Midfielder Ilie Dumitrescu, striker Florin Răducioiu and playmaker Gheorghe Hagi, then of Steaua Bucharest, were in the squad, but it was forward Gavril Balint who led in the first round.

 With World Champions Argentina stunned by Cameroon in the tournament's opening match, Romania did their chances no harm with a convincing win over the USSR at the San Nicola in Bari, with Marius Lăcătuș scoring in either half.
 The result was all the more impressive given the absence of Hagi.
 There was controversy, however, as Lăcătus's second was a penalty given for a handball by Vagiz Khidiatulin that television replays clearly showed to be some way outside the penalty area.

 Romania were the next victims of Cameroon in Bari.
 Cult hero Roger Milla, 38 years of age, came on as a substitute for Emmanuel Maboang Kessack and scored twice, before Balint pulled one back.
 Romania needed a point in their last match against improving Argentina at the Stadio San Paolo in Naples.
 Pedro Monzón gave Argentina the lead after an hour, but Balint quickly equalized and Romania held on to reach Round 2.

 Against Jack Charlton's Ireland side in Genoa, Romania did not have the quality to break down a defensive opposition.
 Daniel Timofte was the only player to miss in the penalty shoot-out – his kick saved by Packie Bonner – and Romania were out.
 In the process, Ireland became the smallest country ever to progress that far in a FIFA World Cup.